SAP-samples/teched2023-DT187v/exercises/ex0/README.md

 ## Summary

-Now that you have onboarded to the SAP BTP Trial, ABAP Environment you can continue to - [Exercise 1 - Introduction to Analytics in ABAP Cloud](../ex1/README.md)
+Now that you have onboarded to the SAP BTP Trial, ABAP Environment and saved the analytical CDS templates, you can continue to - [Exercise 1 - Introduction to Analytics in ABAP Cloud](../ex1/README.md)